 How do people who cannot move their arms use your website?
 What about people who cannot see well or at all?
-Or people who have difficulty hearing or understanding, or have other accessibility needs?
+Or people who have difficulty hearing or understanding, or have other disabilities?

 This resource introduces how people with disabilities, including people with age-related impairments, use the Web.
-It describes tools and approaches that people with different kinds of disabilities use to browse the Web and the design barriers they encounter on the Web.
+It describes tools and approaches that people with different kinds of disabilities use to browse the Web and the barriers they encounter due to poor design.
 It helps developers, designers, and others to understand the principles for creating accessible websites, web applications, browsers, and other web tools.

 - Stories of Web Users – stories of selected scenarios of people with disabilities using the Web, to highlight the effect of barriers and the broader benefits of accessible websites and web tools.

-- Diversity of Web Users - explores the wide range of diversity of people and abilities, and highlights some of the types of barriers that people commonly encounter from inaccessible design.
+- Diverse Abilities and Barriers – explores the wide range of diversity of people and abilities, and highlights some of the types of barriers that people commonly encounter due to inaccessible design.

-- Diversity in Web Use - introduces some of the techniques and tools that people with disabilities use to interact with the Web, such as browser settings, text-to-speech, voice recognition, and many more.
+- Tools and Techniques – introduces some of the techniques and tools that people with disabilities use to interact with the Web, such as browser settings, text-to-speech, voice recognition, and many more.